dqops/dqo/docs/working-with-dqo/delete-data-quality-results/delete-data-quality-results.md

 # Delete data quality results

-In DQO, there are two ways to delete stored data quality check results:
+In DQO, there are two ways to delete stored data quality results:

 - using the graphical interface
 - using DQO Shell